AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

  >[!NOTE]
  >
- > The Style tab of Form Creation Wizard displays the same theme name as package.json .
+ > The Style tab of Form Creation Wizard displays the same theme name as in package.json .

-### 2. Understand the structure of structure of the theme {#structure-of-canvas-theme}
+### 2. Understand the structure of the theme {#structure-of-canvas-theme}

 An Adaptive Form theme is a package containing the CSS, JavaScript, and static resources that define the styling of your form and complies with the structure of an Adaptive Form theme.
 An Adaptive Form theme has the following structure typical of a front-end project: